 We need as much luck and joy as we can get.
 Good Luck Soup can by eaten all year round not just on January 1st. or St. Patrick’s Day.
 If you have a smidgen of faith or a lot of faith enjoy this “lucky” soup all year around, and may your wishes and good fortune follow you!

-Here are some of my favourite jar soups, I would like to share with you and a dozen mason jars.
+Here are some of my favorite jar soups, I would like to share the recipes with you, along with a dozen mason jars.

-π§ My garlic soup was inspired by a successful garlic farmer–> 30 Garlic Clove Soup.
+🧄 My garlic soup was inspired by a successful garlic farmer–> 30 Garlic Clove Soup.
 I needed fresh grilled garlic for this masterpiece.
 How do I put this magic in a jar?
-I will make it with dry garlic.
-First, I must buy a case of garlic! ;).
-Maybe roast some before dehydration?
+Dry, dehydrated garlic was the answer.
+Slightly roast the garlic before dehydration is the key to Flavortown?
+Yes!!!

 INGREDIENTS